Creating the Conditions and Capacity for Communities to Confidently Participate in Collaborative-Based Siting

 Communities across the country are making decisions about approving or opposing the construction of new infrastructure of all types (energy-related, housing, transportation, water, etc.) Locating new infrastructure projects is referred to as “siting.”
 These projects often bring a mixture of benefits and costs to the local communities in which they are sited.

-Consent-based siting is a new approach to locating infrastructure projects that gives power to veto a proposed project, or to negotiate an agreement that provides sufficient benefits in line with the community’s interests and values.
+Collaborative-based siting is a new approach to locating infrastructure projects that gives power to veto a proposed project, or to negotiate an agreement that provides sufficient benefits in line with the community’s interests and values.

-The consent-based siting approach was originally developed to site nuclear waste facilities in the US, Canada, Europe, and Japan, however it could also be used for solar and wind farms, airport expansions, landfills, and affordable housing, to list a few.
+The collaborative-based siting approach was originally developed to site nuclear waste facilities in the US, Canada, Europe, and Japan, however it could also be used for solar and wind farms, airport expansions, landfills, and affordable housing, to list a few.

-We are a collaborative consortium, drawing on expertise from around the world, to develop a voluntary consent-based (CBS) approach to locating infrastructure projects that are needed by the nation, but that present local costs and benefits.
+We are a collaborative consortium, drawing on expertise from around the world, to develop a voluntary collaborative-based (CBS) approach to locating infrastructure projects that are needed by the nation, but that present local costs and benefits.

 We intend to improve the ability of communities to engage in productive conversations about infrastructure projects.
 By harnessing communities’ collective wisdom and experience, we also intend to provide an independent resource that reassures and empowers future communities engaged in a CBS process — knowing that the resource has been developed by communities for communities.